geotrev/undernet/docs/branding.md

 @import "path/to/new_config";
 /* remove reset below if you are scoping */
 @import "~undernet/scss/elements/reset";
-/* .#{$scope} { */
+/* Scope is defined in the original config, and can be overriden using your new config */ /* .#{$scope} { */
 @import "~undernet/scss/helpers/classes";
 @import "~undernet/scss/elements/grid";